 BLT Dip is an easy to make crowd pleaser.
 Make this last minute dip any time you are entertaining and watch it disappear!

-- In a large mixing bowl, beat together the sour cream, mayonnaise and room temperature cream cheese.
+- Make the creamy filling.
+In a large mixing bowl, beat together the sour cream, mayonnaise and room temperature cream cheese.

 You can make the mixture for this recipe ahead of time, with one change.